goauthentik/authentik/website/docs/integrations/services/matrix-synapse/index.md

 The following placeholders will be used:

-- `matrix.company` is the FQDN of the MinIO install.
+- `matrix.company` is the FQDN of the Matrix install.
 - `authentik.company` is the FQDN of the authentik install.

 Create an application in authentik.
 Create an OAuth2/OpenID provider with the following parameters: